 No, just the ops.

-So, and by the way, once this starts, you remember in 96 when the Sierra Club started targeting SUVs, and I warned you people, I said, it isn't gonna be long before your SUV is going to be thought of as an enemy, and people are gonna set them on fire, they're gonna throw eggs at them, and eventually you're not gonna be able to buy them.
+So, and by the, once this starts, remember in 96, when the Sierra Club started targeting SUVs, and I warned you people, I said, it isn't going to be long before your SUV is going to be thought of as an enemy, and people are going to set them on fire, and throw eggs at them, and eventually you're not going to be able to buy them.

 And where are we today?

-The government owns the automobile companies, and they're gonna make sure that SUVs are not made unless they get whatever miles per gallon, in which case they won't be SUVs.
+The government owns the automobile companies, and they're going to make sure that SUVs are not made unless they get whatever miles per gallon, in which case they won't be SUVs.

 So this kind of stuff never goes away.

-So you've got some hap probably two or three people, bored silly with way too much time on their hands, think that they're better and smarter than anybody else and want everybody to live the way they do, if targeted hot dogs.
+So you've got some half, probably two or three people, bored silly with way too much time on their hands, think that they're better and smarter than anybody else and want everybody to live the way they do, have targeted hot dogs.

 Get them out of ballparks.

-I mean, it's hot dogs out of ballpark.
+I mean, I think hot dogs out of ballparks.

-Let's talk about it in ten years or so.
+Let's talk about it in 10 years or so, five or ten years.

-Even snurdly, I guess you don't think they'll succeed with this.
+Even snerdly, I can see the, you don't think they'll succeed with this.

 You don't think they'll succeed in getting the hot dogs out of ballparks.